 - (1) GAAP interest rate differs from the stated interest rate due to the inclusion of the amortization of financing charges, effects of hedging transactions and adjustments required by EITF 98-1.
 All adjustments related to EITF 98-1 are noted - (2) On December 19, 2006, we terminated the forward-starting interest rate swap contracts related to this financing and received approximately \$10.9 million, which amount will reduce our interest expense for this mortgage over the term of the financing, resulting in an effective interest rate of 5.41% per annum for the financing.
-The stated interest rate is 5.57% per annum. - (3) The mortgage loan requires interest only payments with a balloon payment due at maturity. - (4) Formerly known as Citigroup Center. - In accordance with EITF 98-1, the principal amount and interest rate shown were adjusted upon redemption of the outside members' equity interest in the limited liability company that owns the property to reflect the fair value of the - On November 13, 2008, we closed on an eight-year, \$375.0 million mortgage loan collateralized by this property.
+The stated interest rate is 5.57% per annum. - (3) The mortgage loan requires interest only payments with a balloon payment due at maturity.
+(4) Formerly known as Citigroup Center.
+(5) In accordance with EITF 98-1, the principal amount and interest rate shown were adjusted or a - (5) In accordance with EITF 98-1, the principal amount and interest rate shown were adjusted upon redemption of the outside members' equity interest in the limited liability company that owns the property to reflect the fair value of the note. - (6) On November 13, 2008, we closed on an eight-year, \$375.0 million mortgage loan collateralized by this property.
 The mortgage loan bears interest at a fixed rate of 6.10% per annum.
-Under our interest rate hedging program, we will (6) reclassify into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 million per year) of the amounts recorded on our Consolidated Balance Sheet within Accumulated Other Comprehensive Loss resulting in an effective interest rate of 7.02% per annum. - (7) The construction financing bears interest at a variable rate equal to LIBOR plus 1.00% per annum and matures on November 21, 2009 with two, one-year extension options subject to certain conditions.
-Based on current leasing, we have - qualified for the first one-year extension.
+Under our interest rate hedging program, we will reclassify into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 million per year) of the amounts recorded on our Consolidated Balance Sheet within Accumulated Other Comprehensive Loss resulting in an effective interest rate of 7.02% per annum.

-The construction financing bears interest at a variable rate equal to LIBOR plus 1.10% per annum and matures on January 29, 2011 with two, one-year extension options subject to certain conditions. - (9) - In accordance with EITF 98-1, the principal amount and interest rate shown were adjusted upon acquisition of the property to reflect the fair value of the assumed note.
+- (7) The construction financing bears interest at a variable rate equal to LIBOR plus 1.00% per annum and matures on November 21, 2009 with two, one-year extension options subject to certain conditions.
+Based on current leasing, we have qualified for the first one-year extension. - The construction financing bears interest at a variable rate equal to LIBOR plus 1.10% per annum and matures on January 29, 2011 with two, one-year extension options subject to certain conditions. - (9) - In accordance with ETF 98-1, the principal amount and interest rate shown were adjusted upon acquisition of the property to reflect the fair value of the assumed note.

 The construction financing bears interest at a variable rate equal to LIBOR plus 1.75% per annum and matures on December 19, 2010 with two one-year extension options subject to certain conditions.
-(10) - (11) - Includes outstanding indebtedness secured by 91 Hartwell Avenue.
+(10) - (11) (12) Includes outstanding indebtedness secured by 91 Hartwell Avenue.

-Includes outstanding principal in the amounts of \$17.5 million, \$2.4 million, which bear interest at fixed rates of 6.70%, 8.54% and 6.75% per annum, respectively.
+Includes outstanding principal in the amounts of \$17.5 million, \$2.4 million and \$0.8 million, which bear interest at fixed rates of 6.70%, 8.54% and 6.75% per annum, respectively.
 The mortgages were repaid on August 3, 2009.
-(12) - Formerly known as Russia Wharf. - The construction financing bears interest at a variable rate equal to LIBOR plus 3.00% per annum and matures on April 21, 2012 with two one-year extension options subject to certain conditions.
+(13) Formerly known as Russia Wharf. - The construction financing bears interest at a variable rate equal to LIBOR plus 3.00% per annum and matures on April 21, 2012 with two one-year extension options subject to certain conditions.
 (14)